ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 This gives me 5 locations to look at, which feels manageable.

 First, I will conduct a mooring extraction from the rough center of each of these inlets/bays.
+Or, if there are observational data available, I will conduct a mooring extraction from the same location as the observations.
 Then, I will look at time series of the same variables listed in the above section:
 - photic-zone integrated NO3
 - photic-zone integrated NH4
 - depth-integrated phytoplankton